x-actly/Eve-Online-Mining-Bot/README.md

 4. Click the "Save" button to hold the entered coordinates so that they persist across sessions.

-5. Set Mining Laser to High Power Slot 1-2
+5. Set Mining Laser to High Power Slot 1-2.

-6. Set Shield Hardener to High Power Slot 3
+6. Set Shield Hardener to High Power Slot 3.

-7. Make sure you set shortcuts on default
+7. Make sure you set shortcuts on default.

 8. If you are ready, dock up and click the "Start" button to initiate the mining bot.